 States like Georgia operate a modified comparative negligence system.
 This rule follows a similar standard to the pure comparative negligence system.

 However, it establishes comparative negligence up to a point.
 Like in pure comparative negligence, the settlement sum is reduced by your percentage of fault.
 But, if that percentage equals or exceeds 50 percent, you are no longer eligible to collect damages.

 Though this rule reduces the value of a claim, injured plaintiffs that are partly at fault can still exercise their rights to compensation, unlike in contributory negligence.
 Note that it is better not to admit guilt.

 At Jamie Ballard Law, our personal injury lawyers are dedicated to representing your best legal interests.
 We will carefully examine the facts of the case and devise a strategy that gets you maximum compensation.
 We do not get paid unless we win, so you do not have to worry about upfront fees.
-Schedule a free consultation with expert personal injury attorneys in Smyrna, Georgia, today.
+Schedule a free consultation with expert personal injury attorneys in Atlanta, Georgia, today.